National Championship Odds: New 2026 College World Series favorite emerges after Week 5

 Current D1Baseball Top 25 Ranking: No. 18

 After losing a series to High Point last weekend, Florida got back on track this past week.
-They beat rival Florida State last Tuesday, and then swept South Carolina to open SEC play behind 1-0 (10 innings), 3-0 and 13-3 victories over the weekend.
-The Gators went on to beat Stetson 10-1 on Tuesday, and will be on the road this weekend at Alabama.
+The Gators beat rival Florida State last Tuesday, and then swept South Carolina to open SEC play behind 1-0 (10 innings), 3-0 and 13-3 victories over the weekend.
+They went on to beat Stetson 10-1 on Tuesday and will be on the road this weekend at Alabama.

 National Championship Odds Continued